Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

 Formally, for two classes of graphs $\mathcal{H}$ and $\mathcal{G}$, the counting version of the homomorphism problem (denoted by $\#\homsprob{\mathcal{H}}{\mathcal{G}}$) is defined as follows: Given graphs $H \in \mathcal{H}$ and $G \in \mathcal{G}$, compute the number of (graph) homomorphism from the graph $H$ to the graph $G$.
 Similarly to the decision realm, the language-restricted version $\#\homsprob{\top}{\mathcal{G}}$ has been studied in the context of the counting constraint satisfaction problem: The dichotomy theorem of Dyer and Greenhill implies that the problem $\#\homsprob{\top}{\mathcal{G}}$ is $\#\cc{P}$-complete if the class $\mathcal{G}$ contains a graph with a connected component that is neither an isolated vertex with or without self-loop, nor a complete graph with all self-loops, nor a complete bipartite graph without self-loops~\cite{DyerG00}.
 Otherwise, the problem $\#\homsprob{\top}{\mathcal{G}}$ is solvable in polynomial time~(cf.\ \cite[Lemma~4.1]{DyerG00}).
 In a subsequent line of research, this classification was lifted to general counting constraint satisfaction problems~\cite{Bulatov13,DyerR10,CaiC12}.

 The structurally restricted version of the graph homomorphism problem has been studied in the counting regime as well: A counting analogue of Grohe's dichotomy was established by Dalmau and Jonsson~\cite{DalmauJ04}.
-In \cite{DalmauJ04} they prove that the counting problem $\#\homsprob{\mathcal{H}}{\top}$ is solvable in polynomial time if and only if there is a constant bound on the treewidth of the graphs in the class $\mathcal{H}$; otherwise the problem $\#\homsprob{\mathcal{H}}{\top}$ is complete for the class $\#\W{1}$ (where the class $\#\W1$ is the counting equivalent of $\W{1}$).
+In \cite{DalmauJ04} they prove that the counting problem $\#\homsprob{\mathcal{H}}{\top}$ is solvable in polynomial time if and only if there is a constant bound on the treewidth of the graphs in the class $\mathcal{H}$; otherwise the problem $\#\homsprob{\mathcal{H}}{\top}$ is complete for the class $\#\W{1}$ (where the class $\#\W1$ is the analogous class to~$\W{1}$ for counting problems).

 Initiated by the breakthrough result by Curticapean, Dell, and Marx~\cite{CurticapeanDM17}, a line of research~\cite{Roth17,RothS18,DellRW19icalp} lifted the dichotomy of Dalmau and Jonnson~\cite{DalmauJ04} to all parameterized counting problems that can be expressed as linear combinations of homomorphisms, subsuming counting of subgraphs, counting of induced subgraphs and even counting of answers to existential first-order queries.
 This lifting technique is sometimes also called {\em complexity monotonicity}.